 HAL will make outright purchase of 24 sets of fully formed EW suites and locally manufacture another 48 based on a combination of kits supplied by the awarded vendor.

+While some of the developed nations might have taken lesser time (about 15-16 years) to achieve this, we have managed to achieve this feat in about 20 years.
 In the late 80s India's aircraft Industry was not as advanced as Sweden's; and yet India follows a more arduous design/development route for its LCA, compared to Sweden for its JAS-39 Gripen.
 The Gripen embodied a far higher percentage of foreign, off-the-shelf technology, including its RM-12 engine (improved GE F404).
 France (Dassault Aviation) built and exhaustively flew a demonstrator aircraft (Rafale-A) before embarking on construction of Rafale prototypes.
-Over 2,000 flights were completed by September 1994 and at that point of time, Dassault Aviation had built or flown 93 prototypes, of which at least fifteen went into production after sixteen years elapsed from 'first-metal-cut' of the Rafale demonstrator to entry into service.
+Over 2,000 flights were completed by September 1994 and at that point of time, Dassault Aviation had built or flown 93 prototypes, of which at least fifteen went into production after 16 years elapsed from 'first-metal-cut' of the Rafale demonstrator to entry into service.
 Current plans for the LCA is ten years.
 And what of India's past record?
-Just a hand-ful of trainer aircraft designed and productionised.
+Just a handful of trainer aircraft designed and productionised.
 The story is similar for the Eurofighter Typhoon.
 It was seventeen years from 'first-metal-cut' (EAP) to squadron entry in 2000.
 One more timeframe needs to be noted.
-It took Gripen six and a half years from first flight (prototype) to entry into squadron.
-For the LCA, four and a half years is the target!
+It took Gripen 6 and a half years from first flight (prototype) to entry into squadron.
+For the LCA, 4 and a half years is the target!

 Under heavy pressure from the then speculative Chinese J-10 for Hindustan to deliver.
 Based on a 'Tactical Air Support Aircraft' ASR markedly similar to that for the Marut, HAL completed design studies in 1975, but the project fell through due to inability to procure the selected "proven engine" from a foreign manufacturer and the IAF's requirement for an air superiority fighter with secondary air support and interdiction capability remained unfulfilled.